bisonmonk/wolrss/notes.md

 ##After login,  change left nav bar to logged in left nav
 ##Fix 500 error when logging out due to current_user being nil

+#Refactor

+##Don't fetch all entries at once, fetch for entries, then for sources, then for categories